How many academic references are required?

 What makes a good reference?

-Your referee should comment on your academic suitability for the proposed programme of study, and to provide any other information they consider to be relevant to your application.
+Your referee should comment on your academic suitability for the proposed programme of study here at Warwick, and to provide any other information they consider to be relevant to your application.
 If they have knowledge of your recent study, it would be helpful if they could indicate the standard attained.